Oferio/App-Dev/README.md

 </div>
 <dl> <dt>About Me:</dt>

-+ 💻 I love watching anime.
++ :computer: I love watching anime.
 + 🧙🧚🦸🧞‍♀️ I have a collection of anime action figures.
-+ 🌎 I want to travel around the world.
++ :earth_asia: I want to travel around the world.
 + 👩‍💻 I want to be a successful IT Analyst.